 What is the current status of the project?

-The new Tuolumne County Courthouse is in the architectural design-preliminary plans phase, with an expected construction completion date in fall 2019.
+The new Tuolumne County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in fourth quarter ;2019.
 This schedule is subject to change.

 Why does Tuolumne County need a new courthouse?